You bring the bike – we’ll bring the adventure.

 Open to National Interscholastic Cycling Association (NICA) student-athletes from any state, these mountain bike-fueled adventure camps will combine bike skills and wilderness exploration.

-In partnership with the WV Interscholastic Cycling League, these camps are for those who are interested in learning about exploring the world around them by mountain bike.
-Daily ride groups will vary in terrain, difficulty, and length, and will follow NICA guidelines with certified coach to rider ratios.
+In partnership with the WV Interscholastic Cycling League, these camps are designed for riders who want to explore the natural world by mountain bike.
+Daily ride groups will vary in terrain, difficulty, and length, and will follow NICA guidelines with certified coach‑to‑rider ratios.

-The NICA Adventure program focuses on developing skills and pursuing challenges in a non-competitive setting that prepares youth for their own lifelong adventures.
-Our NICA Adventure Camps will include spectacular mountain biking in iconic areas of our mountain state and other backcountry skills such as map-reading, fire building, and cooking.
-Each group will also participate in a half-day stewardship project on a local trail system receiving Teen Trail Corps hours for their participation.
+The NICA Adventure program emphasizes skill-building and personal challenge in a non‑competitive environment that prepares youth for lifelong outdoor adventures.
+Our NICA Adventure Camps feature spectacular mountain biking in iconic areas of our mountain state, along with backcountry skills such as map reading, fire building, and outdoor cooking.
+Each group will also complete a half‑day stewardship project on a local trail system, earning Teen Trail Corps hours for their participation.

-You do not need to have prior camping experience or be an expert in the outdoors to participate in this camp – we will teach you all the camping skills needed to have success on this adventure!
-Experience Learning will provide all necessary camping gear, onsite transportation, use permits, and program food.
+No prior camping experience or outdoor expertise is required; we’ll teach all the skills needed for a successful adventure.
+Experience Learning provides all necessary camping gear, onsite transportation, use permits, and program food.

 Meet our NICA Camp Director & Coaches

 Guiding the way through some of West Virginia’s most scenic bike trails will be Hardy County Cryptids Team Director and NICA Level 3 coach, Vicki Sliwa.
-Joining her in the Advanced NICA Adventure Camp will be Jason Sliwa and David Olsen, both NICA Level 2 coaches.
+Joining her in the Advanced NICA Adventure Camp will be Jason Sliwa a NICA Level 2 coach.

-All student-athletes will be screened during registration to qualify for our NICA Advanced camp.
+All student-athletes will be screened during registration to qualify for our NICA Spicy camp.

 Dates: